nicolasigor/cmorlet-tensorflow/README.md

 # cmorlet-tensorflow

 A TensorFlow implementation of the Continuous Wavelet Transform obtained via the complex Morlet wavelet.
 Please see the demo Jupyter Notebook for a demonstration of how it is used.
 This implementation is aimed to leverage GPU acceleration for the computation of the CWT in TensorFlow models.
+Please note that this implementation was made before TensorFlow 2, so you need any TensorFlow 1 version (i.e. tf 1.x).